wujiashu0421/SPART/docs/source/index.rst

 SPART - SPAcecraft Robotics Toolkit
 ===================================

-SPART is a MATLAB/SIMULINK open-source modeling, simulation and control toolkit for orbiting spacecraft with robotic arms (i.e floating--base robots).
+SPART is a MATLAB/SIMULINK open-source modeling and control toolkit for orbiting spacecraft with robotic manipulators (i.e., manipulators with a floating base).

 SPART is organized as a collection of MATLAB functions and Simulink blocks.
-These can be used to build plants, forward or inverse dynamic solvers and controllers.
+These can be used to build plants, forward/inverse dynamic solvers, and controllers.

 Contents: